What about the phrase "and that Pisseth against the wall"?

 1 Samuel 25:22 Or who urinates on a wall; also in 25:34

-So, right here they are telling you that they have both rejected the Hebrew Masorretic text, followed the so called Greek Septuagint reading of "ME"; omitted the word "enemies" and by altering the literal meaning of the God inspired text that says "pissing, or urinating against a wall", even though the Greek Septuagint itself reads "pissing against a wall"!!
+So, right here they are telling you that they have both rejected the Hebrew Masorretic text, followed the so called Greek Septuagint reading of "David" and paraphrased even this as "ME"; omitted the word "enemies" and by altering the literal meaning of the God inspired text that says "pissing, or urinating against a wall", even though the Greek Septuagint itself reads "pissing against a wall"!!

 Then the Jerusalem bible of 1968 and the St. Joseph NAB both say "any MALE" but the New Jerusalem bible of 1985 says "ANY MANJACK alive of all who belong to him."
 Then it footnotes that the literal translation of the Hebrew is "one who urinates against the wall."